Bayesian Hierarchical Invariant Prediction: Bayesian Hierarchical Invariant Prediction

 \section{Bayesian Hierarchical Invariant Prediction}

-Consider a dataset comprising of data from a set of environments $\mathcal{E}$ as in \Cref{eq: hetero data} induced by an SCM where \Cref{assump:strinv} holds.
+Consider a dataset comprising of data from a set of environments $\mathcal{E}$ as in \Cref{eq: hetero data} induced by an SCM where Assumption \ref{assump:strinv} holds.
 The heterogeneity is modeled in a BHM allowing global parameters to be random while simultaneously modeling individual-level effects.
-The goal of BHIP is to identify covariates where the individual effects on $Y$ are non-zero and remain the same across environments; i.e, the relevant parameters that remain invariant.
-In addition to \Cref{assump:strinv}, BHIP relies on a set of assumptions common in ICP and Bayesian modeling.
+The goal of BHIP is to identify covariates where the individual effects on $Y$ are non-zero and remain the same across environments; that is, the relevant parameters that remain invariant.
+In addition to Assumption \ref{assump:strinv}, BHIP relies on a set of assumptions common in ICP and Bayesian modeling.
 A detailed list can be found in Appendix \ref{appendix:assumptions}.